 What's Being Done

-In response to this vulnerability, the Apache team is actively working on a patch to fix the issue.
+In response to these vulnerabilities, the Apache team is actively working on patches to fix the issues.
+CVE-2026-34197 has already been patched in ActiveMQ Classic versions 5.19.5 and 6.2.3.
+Users are advised to update their deployments as soon as possible.
 Here’s what you should do if you’re using ActiveMQ:

 - Monitor for updates from Apache regarding the patch release.